Fibering rigidity of 3-manifolds with Torelli monodromy: Background and basic structure

-This subsection is devoted to some consequences of the assumption that $\tau_1$ and $\tau_2$ are pseudo-Anosov.
-The next example illustrates a phenomenon that the pseudo-Anosov assumption on the monodromies rules out.
-This subsection is not strictly needed for the proof of Theorem \ref{maintheorem}, but helps to understand how the two fibers and monodromies are interrelated.\\
+In this subsection we discuss examples of manifolds for which $\tau_1$ and $\tau_2$ are not pseudo-Anosov.
+The next example illustrates a phenomenon that the pseudo-Anosov assumption on the monodromies rules out. \\

-\begin{ex}[Fibrations with Torelli monodromy that are not pseudo-Anosov] Let $\tau_1$ be a mapping class in the Torelli group that is not pseudo-Anosov and leaves a simple curve $c$ on $S_1$ invariant.
-There is then a torus $T$ in $M$ that intersects $S_1$ along the curve $c$.
+\begin{ex}[Fibrations with Torelli monodromy that are not pseudo-Anosov] Let $\tau_1$ be a mapping class in the Torelli group that is not pseudo-Anosov and leaves a simple nonseparating curve $s$ on $S_1$ invariant.
+There is then a torus $T$ in $M$ that intersects $S_1$ along the curve $s$.
 Suppose $S_2$ is obtained from $S_1$ by Dehn twisting around $T$ in a direction transverse to $S_1$.
-The fibers are clearly non-isotopic, and since they have the same genus, both monodromies must be in the Torelli group. \end{ex}

-In Example \ref{example}, we would like to argue that the fiberings are not really distinct in some sense, despite having non-isotopic fibers.
-The following formulation was suggested by N. Salter: In Example \ref{example}, $S_3$ is an infinite cyclic covering space of both $S_1$ and $S_2$ obtained by cutting $S_1$ or $S_2$ along $c$ and gluing together infinitely many copies.
-The fundamental group of $S_3$ is a free group normally generated by the elements of $\pi_{1}(S_{1}\setminus c)$ or $\pi_{1}(S_{2}\setminus c)$.
-The mapping class $\tau_1$ determines a deck transformation that acts on $\pi_{1}(S_{3})$ by the same outer automorphism class as $\tau_2$.\\
+The fibers can not be isotopic, because they represent elements of $H_{2}(M;\mathbb{Z})$ differing by the homology class $[T]$.
+Since $s$ is nonseparating, $[T]$ can not be the trivial homology class.\\